Back

 The startup suggested itself and killed three birds with one stone:

-— developing a new product and filling a new niche on the market;
+• develop a new product and fill a new niche in the market

-— upselling clients of jumpstart.com and applying a recurring revenue model, increasing LTV;
+• upsell clients of jumpstart.com and apply a recurring revenue model, increasing LTV

-— showing up in Y Combinator with a new project and developing a reputation of an experienced entrepreneur.
-It will be easier to get funding with every new project.
+• show up in Y Combinator with a new project and develop a reputation as an experienced entrepreneur.
+It will be easier to get funding with every new project

 See also We can help struggling companies to pivot: rebooting a British startup.
 Purrweb’s case